 Jennifer S. Balakrishnan

-Clare Boothe Luce Assistant Professor
+Clare Boothe Luce Associate Professor

 Department of Mathematics and Statistics

 My research is in algorithmic number theory and arithmetic geometry.
 My work is supported by the

 Luce Foundation, the National Science Foundation, and the Simons Foundation.

 I am part of the

 Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation.

 Fall 2021: MA 841 (Greatest hits in arithmetic geometry)